Getting Started: TextExpander 101 (Webinar)

 And just like that, you’ll notice that this email address was expanded.

 Now, I guess Snippet expansions can happen pretty fast.
 So let me go ahead and do that one more time.
-I’m going to type a few characters, which are, which are my abbreviations.
+I’m going to type a few characters, which are my abbreviations.

 And once again, I’ve expanded someone’s email address.